mirandaconrado/mpi-handler/README.md

 MPI Handler
 ==============

 Simple C++ class to handle messages on different MPI tags.
+Requires C++11 and boost, which handles the MPI.

 In a project, many tags may be user by different modules.
 If the order in which they are processed isn't important, the MPI could be probed by each module